The Option Butterfly Spread is one of the best, if not the very best, option trading strategies.

 One major goal of every trader should be to select trades based on what provides the most consistent positive return with low, defined risk.
 This is not always the trade with the greatest return.

-And one of the best ways to achieve this is using one of the 8 different option butterfly strategies.
+And one of the best ways to achieve this is by using one of the 8 different option butterfly strategies.
 By understanding the butterfly strategies, you can select the one that is best suited for the market environment you’re trading.

 Below are the types of option butterfly strategies.
 There is a strategy for every trading environment and situation.

 - Long Call or Put Butterfly